-After good-byes at the hotel, walked our packs the 1.5 kilometres in sweltering humidity to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
-A painless exercise and guess this is because of familiarity with this whole area.
+After good-byes at The Tint, we walk our packs the 1.5 kilometres in sweltering humidity to the bus station, for the 2-hour local bus (90B) ride to Khao Lak.

-Finally arrived at the next temporary accommodation: To Zleep Hotel.
-Lovely staff but rooms are on the small side for Thailand.
-Still, an ensuite is provided, a small fridge, and bottled water.
+Finally arriving at the next temporary accommodation: To Zleep Hotel, the staff are lovely staff, but rooms are on little small for Thailand.
+A private bathroom, small fridge, and bottled water are included.
 Pillows are hard.
 Not much space for big packs and think this is a Flashpacker’s dig.

 Found out on the second night that a buffet breakfast is included in the room price.
 Breakfast is good and plentiful.

 Setting up in Khao Lak

-Hired a bike today (225B/day) as it’s cheaper than using the Songthaews in Khao Lak.
-Because of the Cartel, tourists are ripped off handsomely.
+Hiring a bike (225B/day) is cheaper than using the Songthaews in Khao Lak, because of the Cartel, which rips tourists off handsomely.
 For the 3-month hire, I barter the price down to 120B/day – everyone is happy.
 This office has about 50 bikes for hire.
 Although only a 110cc, it’s big enough for travel to/from work in Khuk Khak.

-Visited the Fanari Resort Hotel, which we stayed in last time though in low season.
-As it’s high season and too expensive, the hotel offered their cheaper Fanari Apartments down the road, for 600B/night, usually 800B (about AUD$23/night).
-The apartment is away from the hustle and bustle of the main streets.
+Visiting the Fanari Resort Hotel, which we stayed in before but in low season, it’s quite expensive now as it’s high season.
+The hotel offered their cheaper Fanari Apartments down the road, for 600B/night, usually 800B (about AUD$23/night) – better as the apartment is away from the hustle and bustle of the main streets.

-Quite spacious and serviced daily, with a large bathroom, fridge, air-conditioning, and parking, it’s perfectly.
-I even requested an electric jug for making coffee/tea, which was delivered the day after moving in.
+Quite spacious and serviced daily, with a large bathroom, fridge, air-conditioning, and parking, it’s perfect.
+I requested an electric jug for making coffee/tea, which was delivered the day after moving in.
 Thereafter, we also received an extra bottle of water, tea, coffee, whitener, and sugar.

-Used the bike to do several trips moving our heavy packs from the To Zleep Hotel and settled in for the 3 months.
+Using the bike to do several slow trips to move our heavy packs from To Zleep, it’s good to settle in for 3 months.